Neotron-Compute/Neotron-Pico-BIOS/README.md

    connected VGA display and some start-up tones on any connected PC Speaker.
 No OS will be booted, as we haven't flashed the OS yet.
 Grab a compatible OS release from <https://github.com/Neotron-Compute/Neotron-OS/releases>.
-You need the `flash1002` variant for the Neotron Pico, because the BIOS expects the OS to live in flash at address `0x1002_0000`.
+You need the `thumbv6m-none-eabi-flash1002` variant for the Neotron Pico, because we have an ARMv6-M CPU that executes Thumb-2 instructions, and the BIOS expects the OS to live in flash at address `0x1002_0000`.

 ## Multiple Probes